balakarthikeyan/notes/javascript.md

 #### Definition

-In JavaScript, `this` is a keyword whose value is determined dynamically at runtime based on **how a function is invoked** (execution context), rather than where it is declared.
+In JavaScript, `this` is a keyword whose value is determined dynamically at runtime based on **how a function is invoked/called** (execution context), rather than where it is declared.

 `this` binding follows five precedence rules (from highest to lowest priority):